 Recent and Current Cyber Threats to ICS

-While most ICS professionals are aware of the fact that cyber threats are out there, many may not be aware of the extent, or the sheer number, of threats present at any given time.
+While most ICS professionals are aware that cyber threats are out there, many may not be aware of the extent, or the sheer number, of threats present at any given time.

-So it may be shocking to some to realize that a Kaspersky Lab reportdiscovered approximately 18,000 variants of 2,500 different malware families on ICS computers in the first half of 2017.
-And, at least some of these threats showed up on over 20% of ICS computers.
+It may be shocking to realize that a Kaspersky Lab report discovered approximately 18,000 variants of 2,500 different malware families on ICS computers in the first half of 2017.
+At least some of these threats showed up on over 20% of ICS computers.